Bish0pQ/FileHunter/README.md

   -e ex, --ext ex    extension to look for (no .)
   -r n, --results n  number of results to print
   -l n, --length n   length of file names
+  -p str, --proxy str A single HTTP proxy to use (IP:PORT format)
 ```

 ##### Additional information